aclysma/skulpin/README.md

 Originally this was just a proof-of-concept, but it is now being used by [neovide](https://github.com/Kethku/neovide).
 I've received anecdotal reports that this library is working will on windows, macOS and linux (including wayland.)
 There are some bugs with `winit`, so I added `sdl2` support as a more stable option.
 I think this could realistically be used for shipping software when used with the sdl2 backend.
+Additionally, the `glfw` backend was recently added but is not recommended for use.
+(It did not behave well on macOS in my testing.)

 Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
 Because Google is deeply invested in this stack, I anticipate relatively long term support of this type of usage in Skia.